tea2x/quantum-purse/README.md

 3. Quantum Purse does NOT store your passwords.
 Passwords are used only temporarily to encrypt and decrypt your secret data.
 4. IndexedDB stores only public data and encrypted secret data.
 Your SPHINCS+ private keys remain protected.
 5. Forgot your password?
 Recover access by importing your seed phrase and setting a new password instantly.
 6. Need help?
-Report issues on GitHub or contact us on Telegram: @quantumpurse.
+Report issues on GitHub!

 ## Commentary
 Quantum Purse is designed as a static web app that runs entirely in the browser, with no backend or server involvement.
 This approach has both pros and cons:
 - **Pros:** Shorter development time, cross-platform accessibility as long as a web browser is available.
 - **Cons:** Vulnerable to browser-based threats such as malicious extensions, script injection, and other web-based attacks.